 Martin hails ideas forum input

-Minister for Foreign Affairs Micheál Martin tonight told the 180 members of the Irish diaspora participating in a Dublin conference aimed at generating ideas that their input would help in the formulation of Government policy.
+Minister for Foreign Affairs Micheál Martin told the 180 members of the Irish diaspora participating in a Dublin conference aimed at generating ideas that their input would help in the formulation of Government policy

 It is hoped the event will strengthen relationships between prominent Irish business people working abroad and the Government.
 It was developed from an idea by economist David McWilliams, who proposed that the Government should hold an economic conference similar to the one held every January in Davos, Switzerland.

-At the close of today's session of the Global Irish Economic Forum at Farmleigh in the Phoenix Park tonight, Mr Martin thanked those attending for their contribution.
+Speaking at the close of yesterday's session of the Global Irish Economic Forum at Farmleigh in the Phoenix Park tonight, Mr Martin thanked those attending for their contribution.

 "Your work this week will be taken forward and action will be taken," Mr Martin told participants at a press conference this evening.
 "We are going through a crisis at the moment which does require ... a very significant (cut to) budget.
 They are the over-arching priorities that the Government has at the moment and we have to try and work within that."